 Here are our volunteer trips for 2018:

-Kenya/Tanzania: May 2018: Applications being accepted now.
-We plan on continuing ongoing projects such as teaching health topics, helping patients with access to healthcare and assessing for future projects.
+Kenya/Tanzania: FULL May 2018: We plan on continuing ongoing projects such as teaching health topics, helping patients with access to healthcare and assessing for future projects.
 We will enjoy a 2 day safari as well.
 This trip will be 14 days.
-Cost: TBD (Most likely $4200-$4400).
+Cost: $4475.
 This trip has been approved by CUW.

-Nicaragua: May 19-26, 2018: Join Hope Without Borders (HWB) during Summer break for an adventure.
+Nicaragua: FULL May 19-26, 2018: Join Hope Without Borders (HWB) during Summer break for an adventure.
 We will travel to Nicaragua to deliver healthcare to those in need in the barrios of Managua.
 We will also visit an active volcano and go zip-lining (optional).
-Of course we will go SHOPPING.* This trip has been approved by CUW.
+Of course we will go SHOPPING.* This trip has been approved by CUW and CCON.
+Cost: $2200

 Once you have submitted a volunteer application and are accepted to go on a volunteer trip with us you must become a member of Hope Without Borders.

-Click on the "Donate Now" button to complete your membership or pay your trip fee.
+Click on the RED "Give" button to complete your membership or pay your trip fee.